clvLabs/batukeitor/SETUP.md

 It's a personal preference of mine, but I recommend keeping folder names in lower case.

-## Prepare the crew index
+## Update the main crew index

-Now, we'll prepare the crew index file (the one used for the crew selection combo in the user interface):
+Now, we'll prepare the main crew index file (the one used for the crew selection combo in the user interface):
 ```bash
 ~/www/batukeitor/data/crews$ cp index.sample.yml index.yml
 ~/www/batukeitor/data/crews$ nano index.yml